tapcartinc/custom-block-templates/Basic Bundling/README.md

 - Line 25 (HTML) should be edited to display your product information
 - Lines 3-28 (JS) should be updated to reflect your specifc implementation of the `addToCart` App Action
 - CSS in general should be updated to reflect our brand
-- Instead of hardcoding products, instead make an API reqest to another service to obtain products to bundle.
-The [product.id](https://docs.tapcart.com/docs/variables) variable could be used as a basis for doing so if this block is placed on a product page.
-- Optionally, instead of using an API to conditionally render the products for the bundle, you could add a conditional statement to the block that evaluates on the [product.id](https://docs.tapcart.com/docs/variables) to determine the products to bundle.

-### 3. Make some optional code edits
+### 4. Make some optional code edits
 The following suggestions should be considered to make this block more dynamic for your use-case:

 - Instead of hardcoding products, instead make an API reqest to another service to obtain products to bundle.
 The [product.id](https://docs.tapcart.com/docs/variables) variable could be used as a basis for doing so if this block is placed on a product page.
 - Optionally, instead of using an API to conditionally render the products for the bundle, you could add a conditional statement to the block that evaluates on the [product.id](https://docs.tapcart.com/docs/variables) to determine the products to bundle.

-### 4. Add a custom font
+### 5. Add a custom font
 Import a custom font to conform to your app's design system by pasting a font link in the 'Import Fonts' field in the 'Settings' tab of the [Custom Blocks Editor](https://app.tapcart.com/custom-blocks).
 From here, the font will need to be referrenced using `font-family` in your CSS.

 - `https://assets.website-files.com/616f0a7a027baaf59a43390b/62144e9b947056d34a2cb292_Termina-Demi.woff2`

-### 5. If making this block conditional based on a given product, then add test values to the block's [Variable Preview Values](https://docs.tapcart.com/docs/variables)
+### 6. If making this block conditional based on a given product, then add test values to the block's [Variable Preview Values](https://docs.tapcart.com/docs/variables)
 - Specifically make note to set values for any `product` variables you use in your block

 ## Block preview